-Fig. 1: The Cycle of Student and Family-Centered Mathematics Assessment
+Fig. 1: Rethinking Assessment Design as Student-Family Centered

-2 For more on what is meant by acknowledging students' humanity, see our commentary paper on social and emotional needs, www.todos-math.org.
+2 For more on what is meant by acknowledging students' humanity, see our commentary paper on social and emotional learning, www.todos-math.org.

 We propose a view of teachers as professionals most attuned to the needs of their particular students, and therefore as those in the best position to decide how to assess their students' thinking.
 Asking students to self-assess may be familiar to some teachers.
 Drawing families into the assessment-instruction cycles may not be.
 We propose that parents contribute to assessment data, such as observations of students' confidence and attitudes towards math, as well as children's participation in mathematics embedded in homelife.
 Finally, we urge most mathematical assessment to take place within student activity, utilizing embedded formative assessment techniques (Wiliam & Leahy, 2015), in ways that also honor out-of-school learning that students may tap into to make sense of formal mathematical concepts.